 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
-The Company's credit risk is primarily attributable to cash and cash equivalents.
-Cash and cash equivalents are held with select major Canadian chartered banks, from which management believes the risk of loss to be minimal.
+The Company's credit risk is primarily attributable to cash and cash equivalents and petroleum receivable.
+Cash and cash equivalents are held with select major Canadian chartered banks.
+Petroleum receivable is in good standing as of June 30, 2014.
+Management believes that the credit risk concentration with respect to financial instruments is minimal.